-Consequently, Windows might automatically block ActiveX controls installing.
-That will happen for users who have enabled Internet Explorer’s ActiveX Filtering setting.
+Consequently, IE automatically blocks ActiveX controls installation.
+That will happen for users who have enabled the ActiveX Filtering setting.

 Then, some content might be missing from a page.
 When filtering isn’t enabled, users might still see prompts at the top of IE requesting permission to install an ActiveX control.

-QUICK TIP: You’ve seen how tricky Internet Explorer’s ActiveX Filtering setting really is and deselecting it or turning it off for specific websites might not necessarily sound like music to your years.
+You’ve seen how tricky Internet Explorer’s ActiveX Filtering setting really is, and deselecting it or turning it off for specific websites might not necessarily sound like music to your years.

-Instead of wasting valuable time to turn off ActiveX Control Prompts and add pages to Trusted Sites, install Opera.
-The first thing to point out about it is that it never blocks ActiveX controls installing.
+Instead of wasting valuable time on fixing ActiveX-related errors, install Opera.
+The first thing to point out is that it never blocks ActiveX controls installation.

 1. Turn Off ActiveX Filtering for All Websites

-- To do so, click the gear icon at the top right of IE’s window.
+- On IE, click on the gear icon in the top right corner.

 - Then, select Safety and deselect a ticked Active X Filtering option.